garysweaver/todomvc-services-javaee6/README.md

 TodoMVC Services - Java EE 6
 =====

-An example of services to act as a backend for distributed TodoMVC services, written in Java EE 6 using JBoss AS 7.1.1.Final.
+An example of services to act as a backend for distributed [TodoMVC][todomvc] implementations, written in Java EE 6 using JBoss AS 7.1.1.Final.

 Has been tested in JBoss 7.1.1.Final in OS X 10.7.4.